krullmizter/dog-breed-id-fastai/README.md

 ---
 ## Structure

-This is a broad overview of the main table of contents for this notebook:
+This is a broad overview of the main table of contents of this notebook:
 1. Installs, Imports & Settings
 2. Load the dataset
 3. EDA